Wonersh: Pre-Roman settlement

-Finds have been found in the hamlet and forest of Blackheath of mesolithic (Stone Age) flint implements and near Chinthurst Hill.
+Finds have been found in the hamlet and forest of Blackheath of Mesolithic (Stone Age) flint implements and near Chinthurst Hill.

 Middle Ages

 Based on foundations and core of the church, a settlement has existed in Wonersh village centre since Anglo-Saxon times.

-An ilex (holly) tree stood in the garden of Green Place and estimates of its age ranged up to 1200 years.
-This certainly appears to support the existent of an ancient settlement in the area, as the ilex is not an indigenous species.

 Wonersh is not named in the Domesday Book of 1086.
 All the six manors: Tangley or Great Tangley; Little Tangley; Halldish; Losterford/Lostiford above the intact mill and mill house by the village; Rowleys and; Chinthurst (partly in Shalford) were later built on lands then in Bramley and Shalford.
 Great Tangley Manor in 1582 became the residence of John and Lettice Carrill and descended to their grandson John Carrill (d.
 1656) and his widow Hester, who secondly married Sir Francis Duncombe.

 The church of Wonersh was formerly a chapel (of Shalford), and as such the advowson (right to appoint the vicar) was in the presentation of the King who later transferred it to St Mary without Bishopsgate in London; after this it was held by a line of nobles until bought in the 19th century by the lord of the manor.
 As a chapel, the great tithes were commuted for £700 and the lesser for the vicar for £17.